sangramsinghg/berkeley_fintech_module_3_challenge/README.md

 ![Cumulative Profit Feb 24, 2018](images/cumulative_profit_sum_2_24_2018.png)

 * NOTE: There are no profits to be made on Mar 26, 2018.

+### Assumptions and Discovery
+We are assuming that anytime a price is low on an exchange and high on another exchange, we can buy at the low exchange and sell at the higher exchange without any issues.
+Also, we can trade from bitstamp to coinbase and coinbase to bitstamp at different times of the same day as long as the trade is profitable.
+On Jan 16th, 2018, we discover that our profits increase if we include both kinds of trades (but at bitstamp and sell at coinbase and buy at coinbase and sell at bitstamp) instead of just keeping most profitable one directional trade (buy at bitstamp and sell at coinbase).
+On Feb 24, 2018, we only see profitable trades when we buy at bitstamp and sell at coinbase.
+On March 26, 2018, we don't see any profits.
+This confirms the overall trend that arbitrage profits dry up as more and more people discover the price dislocation/discrepancy.
+During any given day we also discover there are possibilities of arbitrage early in the day and they dry up as people discover the price dislocation/discrepancy.
+It appears that over potential for arbitrage has dried up as people have discovered the price dislocation/discrepancy and we don't forsee future profitability in this trade.

 ---

 ## Technologies